 The channel from

 What are we looking at?

-Let’s say we have the “main thread” of the test acting as what we’ll refer to as the “main component”, and then we spawn a thread for the “parallel component”.
+We have the “main thread” of the test acting as what we’ll refer to as the “main component”, and the spawned thread represent the “parallel worker component”.

-Both the “main” and the “parallel” component run what we’ll call an “event-loop”, which is another way of saying that they run based on a loop which:
+Both the “main” and the “parallel” component run what we’ll call an “event-loop” — another way of saying that they run the following steps in a loop.

-- goes back to blocking on the channel.
+- Go back to blocking on the channel.

 WorkMsg::Exit has been received, and the main component does this until the

 The actual “work” is nothing — requests contains a number, and corresponding results contain that same number.
 This is all we need because we care about the concurrency aspect of the workflow, not the actual work being performed.